Zerstörergeschwader 76: Western Europe

 Stab and II./ZG 76 was assigned to the Fliegerkorps I under the command of Generaloberst Grauert near Cologne-Wahn.
 On 10 May 1940 the German offensive opened with Fall Gelb, the Battle of the Netherlands and Battle of Belgium as a prelude to the larger Battle of France.
 During the first day of operations the heavy fighter wings flew 2,000 sorties with the Bf 109-equipped units.
 ZG 76 supported the southern flank of Army Group B and the northern flank of Army Group A during the Panzer Divisions dash to the English Channel following the breakthrough at Sedan from 14 May.
 With JG 2, JG 53 and JG 77 the wing protected the bridges over the Meuse at Sedan.
 The French and RAF Advanced Air Striking Force (AASF) air attacks were repulsed with heavy losses.

 On 15 May it is known to have fought in combat with No. 87 Squadron over Montcornet—the site of a major battle two days later—II./ZG 76 reporting two losses.
 A No. 87 Squadron pilot was reported killed in this encounter.
 Later in the day, a known success was reported in combat with No. 3 Squadron which attempted to engage Dornier Do 17s of 8./KG 76.
 Two pilots are believed to have been lost to II./ZG 76.
-One as killed the other captured.
+One was killed, the other captured.
 On 18 May, II./ZG 76 flew as escorts to III./KG 76 as the group made repeated bombing raids.
 Over Vitry airfield, a large dogfight broke out when all available Hawker Hurricane units were scrambled to intercept.
 No. 79, No. 607, No. 615 and No. 151 Squadron were involved.
 Over Merville, Nord and Lille one 4 and one 6./ZG 76 crew were killed.
 Geschwaderkommodore Walter Grabmann, who flew with Stab./ZG 76 that evening was shot down and became a prisoner of war.
 His gunner, Feldwebel Richard Krone was killed in action.
 According to records, one Hurricane from B Flight, No. 111 Squadron, that arrived on the scene was shot down by a ZG 76 Bf 110. a No. 56 Squadron Hurricane pilot from B Flight, Flight Lieutenant S Soden was killed in action with II./ZG 76.